Q: Are there application deadlines?

 Q: What is your policy on covering indirect costs?

 A: The Foundation will cover up to 10% of indirect costs for research universities in the United States.
-If you are requesting a grant that covers indirect costs, please discuss this with your program officer while you are preparing your full application.
+If you are requesting a grant that includes indirect costs, please discuss this with your program officer while you are preparing your full application.

 Q: When will I hear from the Foundation about the status of my application?